disco252/pwnagotchi-plugins/README.md

 main.plugins.triplegeo.discord_webhook_url = "https://discord.com/api/webhooks/XXX/YYY"<br>

-You may be required to edit "etc/hosts" to include UR.IP.XX.XX discord.com for the webhook to function.
+You may be required to edit "etc/hosts" to include "UR.IP.XX.XX discord.com" for the webhook to function.

 ======================================================================================================================================================================================